9 stress relief tips

-When you live with inflammatory bowel disease (IBD), the stress often feels overwhelming, especially during a flare.
+When you live with inflammatory bowel disease (IBD), the stress can feel overwhelming, especially during a flare.
 Pain, fear, stigma, sleeplessness and the unpredictability of the disease can all factor into your worries.
-And while stress doesn’t cause IBD, it may worsen symptoms, contribute to flares and damage your quality of life.
+And while stress doesn’t cause IBD, it may worsen symptoms, contribute to flares, and impact your quality of life.
 Try these tips to keep it in check.

 “It’s really important to be checking in with yourself and identifying how you are feeling,” says Megan Riehl, PsyD, Clinical Director of the GI Behavioral Health Program at the University of Michigan in Ann Arbor.
 “Recognize that this is really common,” she adds, and that your feelings are normal.

 Once you’ve accepted how you feel, concentrate on next steps.
 Dr. Riehl recommends asking “What do I have control over in my life?” or “What can I modify?”
 Let go of what you can’t change and focus on what you can.

 2. Take time for yourself

 Self-care is an important component of managing stress.
 Whether it’s reading a book or having lunch with a friend, set time aside every day to do something you enjoy, to relax and take your mind off things.
 Mark it in your calendar to make it official, or to let others know you’ll be unavailable.

 At the same time, beware of overcommitting.
 Listen to your body, and be aware of how too many obligations might affect your disease.
 Remember that it’s okay to RSVP “no” to an event if you’re not feeling up to it.

 “Whether we have a chronic illness or not, we don’t want to burden our loved ones,” says Dr. Riehl.
 “I work with patients to recognize the importance of a support system and develop communication skills to say, ‘I could really use some help.’”